wjc404/GEMM_AVX2/KERNEL1024bit_3column/README.md

 BlkDimK (the K-dim of packed A and B matrices) and BlkDimN (the N-dim of packed B matrix) should be exactly divisible by 96.

+"BlkDimK * 128 % BlkDimN" should be zero.

 A_PR_BYTE and B_PR_ELEM control the prefetch distances of packed A and B.

 # Tuned parameters